There are so many knitting tools to choose from today. And it's so fun to go shopping for them. But you may be wondering which ones you really need.

-When you see all the pretty little gadgets and knitting accessories, I swear you'll want at least one of everything.
+When you see all the pretty little tools and accessories, I swear you'll want at least one of everything.

 There's always something new to try.